wangx6/runbook/README.md

 - __Host__ - BA
 - __Output__ – Acceptance criteria which describe all details of a story

-:bulb:
+:bulb: __IMPORTANT__
 ```
-IMPORTANT:stories must be ready and signed off.
+Stories must be ready and signed off.
 Time management is crucial to make sure all the
 ACs are defined by the end of this meeting.
 Keep discussion of the story to minimum.
 The focus of to
 create ACs.
 ```